ivanpgdata/ivanpgdata/README.md

 📊 After completing a bootcamp in Data Science and Machine Learning, I'm ready to tackle new challenges and dive into the world of data.

 🗣️ Fluent in English, Spanish, and French, I love working in multicultural environments.
-Also learning some russian in my spare time just for fun.
+I'm also learning some russian in my spare time just for fun.

 💡 Adaptable, curious, and always eager to learn something new.
 Let's transform data into intelligent decisions together!